lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 Thus, I use env to run flameshot.
 Environment variables could be local or global.

+When we say that a package provides a command, we mean it provides a binary which is placed in the PATH (probably in /usr/bin) and thus can be used as a command.

 ### Pacman
 To search for a package among installed ones: